ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Userland/ReadMe from Keripo.txt

   will also be accessible just like binaries in "/bin".
 - New schemes should be placed into "/usr/share/schemes" and new fonts should be placed into "/usr/share/fonts".
-- For path length reasons, all PZ2 module configurations are saved in "/usr/local/etc".
+- All PZ2 module configurations are saved in "/sandbox".

 Original: